If you're planning on jetting off to the beautiful island of Antigua, you may find yourself spoilt for choice when picking your dream resort.

 Galley Bay Resort & Spa

-Nature-lovers will be in their element here as the resort is surrounded by a bird sanctuary and you can watch brown pelicans diving for their dinner and herons wading in the lagoon.
+Nature-lovers will be in their element here as a bird sanctuary surrounds the resort and you can watch brown pelicans diving for their dinner and herons wading in the lagoon.
 If you visit between June and August then don't miss the chance to sign up for the resort's 'Turtle watch'.
 You’ll receive a call during the night if any turtles are spotted on the beach and while you may rub your bleary eyes in a confused daze as the phone jolts you awake, the chance to see these majestic creatures lay their eggs on the beach is an enchanting experience that you won't want to miss.